-The Department of Natural History at the Florida Museum, University of Florida, employs 28 faculty-curators and 22 collection managers who pursue great diverse scientific questions within anthropological, biological, and paleontological sciences.
+The Department of Natural History at the Florida Museum, University of Florida, employs 31 faculty-curators and 22 collection managers who pursue a variety of scientific questions within the anthropological, biological, and paleontological sciences.

 Training the Next Generation of Scientists

-The Department also houses a vibrant and diverse community of over 100 graduate students and 25 post-doctoral researchers.
-In any given year over 150 undergraduate students are trained in our collections and research labs.
-In the most recent fiscal year our faculty, associated staff, and students produced over 200 peer-reviewed scientific publications and taught 50 university courses.
+The Department also houses a vibrant and diverse community of over 100 graduate students and 21 postdoctoral researchers.
+In any given year, over 150 undergraduate students are trained in our collections and research labs.
+In the most recent fiscal year, our faculty, associated staff, and students produced over 200 peer-reviewed scientific publications and taught 41 university courses.

 Documenting Biodiversity and Cultural Heritage